silentbicycle/greatest/README.md

 todo list for tests and functionality under active development.

 Tests and suites are just functions, so normal C scoping rules apply.
-For example, a test or suite named "main" will have a name collision.
+For example, a test or suite named `main` will have a name collision.

 (For more examples, look at `example.c` and `example_suite.c`.)